flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Customer Service

-Customer service can be hard to judge, but in a 2023 Ofcom customer service report, O2 was found to have a 85% satisfaction rate from customers, with 9% finding reason to complain, 53% being happy with the way their complaint was handled, and 10 out of every 100,000 subscribers making a complaint to Ofcom.
-Those numbers are all middling compared to rivals, making O2 appear fairly average here.
+Customer service can be hard to judge, but in a 2025 Ofcom customer service report, O2 was found to have a 85% satisfaction rate from customers, with 14% finding reason to complain, 63% being happy with the way their complaint was handled, and 23 out of every 100,000 subscribers making a complaint to Ofcom.
+Those numbers are variable, with some being similar to rivals and others being worse.

 Conclusion

 O2 combines a sturdy network with high data limits and special offers through O2 Priority.
-Roaming on O2 is also affordable (or even free in many cases) and there are a range of flexible tariffs to choose from whether you Pay Monthly, go SIM Only or Pay As You Go.
+Roaming on O2 is also included, and there are a range of flexible tariffs to choose from whether you Pay Monthly, go SIM Only or Pay As You Go.

 O2’s main issue is simply that its speeds don’t appear as high as rivals, but if you have 5G then the available speeds should still be plenty fast enough for most people.